 Aquinas Institute Corporation officially opened its business with the establishment of its interpretation and translation services on January 3, 2006.
 See the Vancouver Sun newspaper, “Open for Business”, January 23, 2006, p.
 D4.

 The corporation provided court-judicial-legal interpreting services to the BC Courts, Canadian Federal Courts and legal firms.
-Its massive recruitment of interpreters resulted in a big database of over 3,000 registered interpreters and a large scope of over 250 languages and dialects in which the the company could provide interpreting services.
+Its massive recruitment of interpreters resulted in a big database of over 2,500 registered interpreters and a large scope of over 250 languages and dialects in which the the company could provide interpreting services.

-Aquinas Institute was committed to providing quality, accurate, confidential, punctual, ethical, and professional interpretation and translation services.
+Aquinas Institute Corporation was committed to providing quality, accurate, confidential, punctual, ethical, and professional interpretation and translation services.

-Aquinas Institute gave work to professionals, religious ministers, college students, high school graduates, the retired, new immigrants, the unemployed, those on social assistance, and visible minorities.
+The corporation gave work to professionals, religious ministers, college students, high school graduates, the retired, new immigrants, the unemployed, those on social assistance, and visible minorities.